AGREEMENT and TERMS – please read carefully and sign below

 Should you need to clarify any of the above terms and conditions please don’t hesistate to discuss them with me.

-Please sign below to say that you have carefully read and agree to abide by the above terms and conditions as part of our work together:
+Please sign below to say that you have carefully read and agree to abide by the above Agreement and Terms as part of our work together:

 Feedback and Reviews